 How to add permanent static routes in Ubuntu Linux

-In this tutorial we are going to learn how to add permanent static route in Ubuntu Linux.
+In this tutorial, we are going to learn how to add a permanent static route in Ubuntu Linux.

-For this tutorial I am using Ubuntu Server 16.04, But you can use the following method to add Persistent route in any previous Ubuntu version including Ubuntu Desktop.
+For this tutorial, I am using Ubuntu Server 20.04, But you can use the following method to add a Persistent route in any previous Ubuntu version, including Ubuntu Desktop.

 What is a Persistent route ?

-In Ubuntu, permanent static routes also called as Persistent routes are the static route entries that will not be deleted when the network restart or when the system restart.
+In Ubuntu, permanent static routes, also called as Persistent routes are the static route entries that will not be deleted when the network restarts, or when the system restarts.